octobercms/docs/backend-forms.md

             published: Published
             archived: Archived

-The second method defines options with a method declared in the model's class.
+The second method defines options with a method declared in the model class.
 If the options element is omitted, the framework expects a method with the name `get*FieldName*Options` to be defined in the model.
 Using the example above, the model should have the `getStatusTypeOptions` method.
 The first argument of this method is the current value of this field and the second is the current data object for the entire form.
 This method should return an array of options in the format **key => label**.

     status_type:
         label: Blog Post Status